NTNU Onsager Fellowship

 The positions are temporary with the possibility of tenure after completion of the fellowship.

-Norwegian-American chemist and physicist.
-Born in Oslo, Ch.E. degree from Norges Tekniske Høiskole, Trondheim, (that later became NTNU) in 1925.
-Onsager received the 1968 Nobel Prize in Chemistry for work done in 1931 on irreversible thermodynamics.
+The Onsager Fellowship Programme is named after the Norwegian-American chemist and physicist Lars Onsager (1903–1976).
+He received a Ch.E. degree from the Norwegian Institute of Technology (that later became NTNU) in 1925.
+In 1968 he received the Nobel Prize in Chemistry for work done in 1931 on irreversible thermodynamics.